 There are entire books about the meanings of different roses, and what signals romance in one culture conveys sympathy in another.
 Consider this just a tasting course of centuries of symbolism.

 Red roses are the quintessential symbol of love.
 (Come on, millions of tattoos can’t be wrong.)
-They may be a bit of a cliché, but we’ve never met anyone who would turn down a gift of a red rose when it’s given by someone who makes their heart go pitter-pat.
+They may be a bit of a cliché, but we’ve never met anyone who would turn down a gift of a red rose when given by someone who makes their heart go pitter-pat.

 White roses are for “a heart unacquainted with love,” according to Victorian lore.
 Whether that means the purity and innocence of youth, or the loneliness of a cold, icy heart is up to you to decide.

 Red and white roses in a single bouquet signify unity, a nod to the emblems of the House of Lancaster and House of York.
-After a generation of civil war, the two families made peace through marriage and their emblems joined to become the Tudor Rose, a herald of England to this day.
+After a generation of civil war, the two families made peace through marriage, and their emblems joined to become the Tudor Rose, a herald of England to this day.